seedstack/website/content/docs/business/manual/index.md

 This manual will begin by to introducing and explaining all the concepts that you will need to know and master to build successful business applications.
-These concepts come from the DDD software approach which is central to the Business framework.
-You will NOT be presented with in-depth coverage of all the DDD subtleties, so to go beyond the basics you should have a look at the [bibliography](../bibliography).
+These concepts come from the DDD software approach which is central to the Business framework.<!--more--> You will NOT be presented with in-depth coverage of all the DDD subtleties, so to go beyond the basics you should have a look at the [bibliography](../bibliography).
 Moreover, links will be provided in the text when related quality content is available.